Theatre of ancient Greece: Mask details

 Illustrations of theatrical masks from 5th century display helmet-like masks, covering the entire face and head, with holes for the eyes and a small aperture for the mouth and an integrated wig.
 These paintings never show actual masks on the actors in performance.
 They are most often shown being handled by the actors before or after a performance.
 This demonstrates the way in which the mask was to 'melt' into the face and allow the actor to vanish into the role.
 Effectively, the mask transformed the actor as much as memorization of the text.
 Therefore, performance in ancient Greece did not distinguish the masked actor from the theatrical character.

 The mask-makers were called skeuopoios or "maker of the props", thus suggesting that their role encompassed multiple duties and tasks.
-The masks were most likely made out of light weight, organic materials like stiffened linen, leather, wood, or cork, with the wig consisting of human or animal hair.
+The masks were most likely made out of lightweight, organic materials like stiffened linen, leather, wood, or cork, with the wig consisting of human or animal hair.
 Due to the visual restrictions imposed by these masks, it was imperative that the actors hear in order to orient and balance themselves.
 Thus, it is believed that the ears were covered by substantial amounts of hair and not the helmet-mask itself.
 The mouth opening was relatively small, preventing the mouth being seen during performances.
 Vervain and Wiles posit that this small size discourages the idea that the mask functioned as a megaphone, as originally presented in the 1960s.
 Greek mask-maker Thanos Vovolis suggests that the mask serves as a resonator for the head, thus enhancing vocal acoustics and altering its quality.
 This leads to increased energy and presence, allowing for the more complete metamorphosis of the actor into his character.